GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

   - Does not support Open mHealth.],
 )

-While each of these frameworks fulfills part of the requirements for multi-provider health data integration, none currently provide a complete, mobile-native, cross-platform solution that supports standardized output such as Open mHealth format.
+While each of these frameworks fulfills part of the requirements for a multi-provider health data integration, none currently provide a complete, mobile-native, cross-platform solution that supports standardized output such as Open mHealth format.

 == Health data standards